-March 10, 2022 Mansfield, Pennsylvania

-IMPORTANT: The prompt return of proxies will save the Company the expense of further requests for proxies in order to ensure a quorum.
-Shareholders of record may vote their proxies by mail, by Internet, or in person.
+March 7, 2024 Mansfield, Pennsylvania IMPORTANT: The prompt return of proxies will save the Company the expense of further requests for proxies in order to ensure a quorum.
+Shareholders of record may submit a proxy by Internet or by requesting a printed copy of the proxy materials and using the enclosed proxy card.
+You can also vote in person during the Annual Meeting.
 Voting instructions are printed on your proxy card or vote authorization.
-A printed proxy card for the Annual Meeting and a self-addressed return envelope will be mailed on March 21, 2022 to all shareholders of record.
-No postage is required if mailed in the United States.